Wafaamohamed2/Binding/README.md

        Displays the login form with fields for username, password, and a "Remember Me" option.
   5. Register.cshtml:
        Displays the registration form with fields for username, password, confirm password, and address.
+  6. AddRole.cshtml: Displays the form for adding a new role.

 # Key Concepts